flekschas/jupyter-scatter/API.md

 **Arguments:**

-- `point_idxs` is either an array-like list of point indices.
+- `point_idxs` is a list or an array-like object of point indices.

 **Returns:** either the currently filtered point indices when `point_idxs` is `Undefined` or `self`.